sap-tutorials/Tutorials/tutorials/s4sdk-secure-app-neo/s4sdk-secure-app-neo.md

 	</cookie-config>
 </session-config>
 ```
 That's it for today.
-Now you have learned the basics to protect your application on SAP Cloud Platform, Neo which are based on the SAP Cloud SDK.
+Now you have learned the basics to protect your application on SAP BTP, Neo which are based on the SAP Cloud SDK.
 Stay tuned for upcoming blog posts about more advanced usages of the SAP Cloud SDK.

 [DONE]
 [ACCORDION-END]